SandlotWizards/Sandlot.ActionLogger/README.md

 ## 🛠 Status

 ✅ **Production-ready**
-All CLI tooling and operational scripts within the organization are encouraged to standardize on this logging pattern.
+All CLI tooling and operational scripts within an organization are encouraged to standardize on this logging pattern.

 ---